LoranKloeze/hashcd/README.md

-# FinalCD
+# HashCD
 Hashed content delivery.
-FinalCD delivers content by its SHA256 hash.
+HashCD delivers content by its SHA256 hash.
 This way the same file is never stored more than once.